ssube/onnx-web/docs/user-guide.md

 ### Upscale pipeline

-The upscale pipeline is specifically for Stable Diffusion upscaling.
+The upscale pipeline is when running Stable Diffusion upscaling as the primary diffusion model.

-TODO: why is this special? when do you need to use it?
+You do not need to select this pipeline to use SD upscaling as your upscaling model.

 ## Tabs